mirandajaorenzo26/mirandajaorenzo26/README.md

 </h3>
 <p align="center">
   I am a dedicated and passionate student currently pursuing a Bachelor of Science in Information Technology (BSIT) at Bulacan State University.
-Expected to graduate in June 2023 with a passion for crafting visually stunning and user-friendly interfaces.
-I am highly motivated to excel in the field of front-end development.
+I'm really excited because I'm set to graduate in June 2023.
+I absolutely love crafting visually stunning and user-friendly interfaces, and I'm super motivated to excel in the field of front-end development.
+It's my true passion, and I can't wait to make a mark in this industry!
 </p>

 <p align="left">